UIUpdated May 16, 2026

 mdDefault badge size

-lgEmphasized or prominent
+lgEmphasized label or standout metadata

 Active